1880 (Yi Dynasty); cedar, brass fittings; found on Kangwha Island, Korea 42″ w x 24.5″ d x 27″ h

-This magnificent trunk, with incised brass-work ‘par excellence”, was found after the Japanese Occupation on an island which was a political prison colony for the Kingdom of Korea for two thousand years.
-All the extraordinary decorations on it indicate it belonged to someone of very high status, most likely a member of the royal family.
+This magnificent chest, with incised brass-work ‘par excellence”, was found after the Japanese Occupation on Kang Wha Island, a political prison colony for the Kingdom of Korea for two thousand years.
+It was recovered after the war by a missionary doctor who went to the colony to treat the sick and the dying.
+The amount of outstanding brass-work on it indicates it was a wedding chest belonging to someone of very high status, likely a member of the royal family.

-The medallion on the top of this trunk in Chinese character wishing the receiver “happiness” and those on the front meaning “long life” and “fortune” all point to the trunk given as a wedding present to the bride in the palace to store her wedding gifts and clothing.
-Political prisoners were allowed to take their personal belongings such as a favorite piece of furniture with them in exile because in that era furniture was not valued by the elite class and the government.
-The scholar/official elite class favored antique vases, calligraphy, paintings and what it considered important writings.
-This beautiful trunk is bound on all sides with brass-work that is heavily incised, and has unusual feet fashioned in the image of elephant heads with tusks.
+The brass medallion on the top of this chest has the Chinese character wishing the receiver “happiness” and those on the front meaning “long life” and “fortune”, all motifs pointing to the chest given as a wedding present for the bride to store her wedding gifts and clothing.
+The heavily incised brass-work bounding the edges of the chest, the lock-plate and corner brass plates with the “ruyi” symbol (grant wishes) at one end, and the unique brass-work in the image of an elephant with tusks (long life) over curvaceous carved legs all point to this chest being very special, not for any commoner.
+Political prisoners, among them many members of the royal family, could take their personal belongings with them in exile because in that era furniture was not valued by the elite class.
+The scholar/official elite class favored antique vases, calligraphy, scrolls and paintings.
 This trunk is probably one of the most beautiful wedding chests to come out of Korea.
-It survived in excellent condition and was certified as rare by an appraiser approved by the government in the 1900s.
+It survived in excellent condition and was certified as rare by one of only thirteen certifiers approved by the government in the 1900s.